danielneil/Shark/README.md

-# Shark - An Automated Trading Platform
+# Shark - An Algorithmic Trading Platform

 Shark is an open source algorithmic trading platform derived from tools that monitor IT infrastructure.